ronaldborja/chemsolid-app/README.md

 <h3> ChemSolid.</h3>
-<h5>This is a desktop application programmed in Python using the QtDesing library for the sizing of screens, mills, screws, bucket elevators and conveyor belts.</h5>
+<h5>This is a desktop application programmed in Python using the QtDesinger library for the sizing of screens, mills, screws, bucket elevators and conveyor belts.</h5>

 <h6>Home Page</h6>